 It’s not a secret that virtual private networks can negatively affect your connection speed.
 However, with premium VPN services, those speed drops are often insignificant.

 The same cannot be said about free VPN apps.
-Their below-par server infrastructure causes so much slowdown that even regular browsing can give you a headache.
+Their below-par server infrastructure (sometimes combined with bandwidth caps) causes so much slowdown that even regular browsing can give you a headache.

 6. Pop-ups, pop-ups, and more pop-ups